openfinch/docker-mod-openssh-server-change-shell/README.md

-# docker-mod-openssh-server-tweaks
+# docker-mod-openssh-server-change-shell

-A Docker mod for linuxserver.io's openssh-server Docker image
+ A Docker mod for linuxserver.io's openssh-server Docker image allowing you to change the default shell

 This mod allows:

-- Tweaking the umask in `/etc/profile` (`TWEAK_PROFILE_UMASK`)
-- Tweaking the home directory of the user (`TWEAK_USER_HOME`) (Note: You need to set up SSH keys etc. yourself if you use this.)
+- Tweaking the shell of the user (`TWEAK_USER_SHELL`)
-- Tweaking the gid of the users group (`TWEAK_USERS_GID`)

-I use these tweaks to align my NAS defaults + my expectations with the settings inside an LSIO openssh-server container.

 ## How to use